Last updated on: September 9th, 2024

 What The NFL Thinks About Legal Sports Betting

 The NFL was the last of the major professional sports leagues to embrace legal sports betting, but they have since done a total 180 and fully support it.
 Once the US Supreme Court overturned the Professional and Amateur Sports Protection Act (PASPA), which the NFL actually opposed as they were one of the main backers back in 1992 when the bill was passed, the NFL slowly became more comfortable with sports betting.
 It is estimated that hundreds of billions of dollars are bet on the NFL, making in the single most popular sports league to bet on.
-It was only a matter of time before the NFL changed its view on sports betting given the revenue that the league was missing out on.
+It was only a matter of time before the NFL’s thoughts on legal sports betting in the USA changed given the revenue that the league was missing out on.

 Top Legal Sportsbooks